 To prevent hard credit checks from impacting your credit too much, only apply for credit when you need it and check your credit report regularly to make sure the hard credit inquiries on there are ones that you really did initiate.

-If you have poor credit and need a poor credit loan because of overwhelming heavy debt, you may be a good candidate for bankruptcy.
-Chapter 7 bankruptcy involves selling your assets to clear away your debts while Chapter 13 restructures your debt and creates a repayment plan for three to five years.
+If you’re looking at loans because of overwhelming debt, you may be a good candidate for bankruptcy.
+For example, Chapter 7 bankruptcy involves selling your assets to clear away your debts, while Chapter 13 restructures your debt and creates a repayment plan for three to five years.

 In addition, focus on improving your credit score so that you’ll be able to land loans with lower interest rates and more favorable terms down the road.